RNAstructure logo

 Lowercase letters indicate a base that cannot form basepairs (i.e. is constrained to be single-stranded/unpaired) in the predicted structure.

-• Nucleotide sequences can contain U or T interchangably.
+• For RNA and DNA alphabets, nucleotide sequences can contain U or T interchangably.

 These will be interpreted based on the context of the desired operation (i.e. as U in RNA calculations or as T in DNA calculations).